 Which Spiders are Native to New York & Vermont?

-Below you will find several species of spiders found in the Adirondack Mountain region and capital region of New York, including: Albany, Clifton Park, Saratoga, Lake George, Glens Falls, Lake Placid and Plattsburgh, and other New York Regions.
-These same species can be found throughout Manchester, Rutland, Killington, Woodstock, Shelburne, and Burlington Vermont Region.
+Below you will find several species of spiders found in the Adirondack Mountains and Capital Region of New York, including Albany, Saratoga, Lake George, Lake Placid and Plattsburgh.
+These same species can be found throughout Manchester, Rutland, Killington, Woodstock, Shelburne, and Burlington, Vermont.